If Your Phone is Lost or Stolen, Here’s What You Do

 We carry our lives around on our smartphones, but have you considered what would happen if your device fell into the wrong hands?

+You’ll also have the option to track your device, and even erase all of your data if getting the phone back isn’t possible.
 But what other things can you do to help prevent access to your personal data?
 Here are 3 easy tips you can follow right now to add an extra level of security.

 Don’t Just Use 1234